ibmresilient/resilient-community-apps/fn_netdevice/README.md

 #use_commit=False
 ```

-Copy, uncomment, rename and configuration each [device_id] section one per each device you'll be accessing.
+Copy, uncomment, rename and configure each [device_id] section one per each device you'll be accessing.
 Passwords can be stored in your
 keystore using the $password convention as documented in the [Function Developer's Guide](https://github.com/ibmresilient/resilient-reference/blob/master/developer_guides/Resilient%20IRP%20Function%20Developer%20Guide.pdf)

-After installation, the package will be loaded and ready for execution by `resilient-circuits run`.
+After installation, the package will be loaded and ready for execution by invoking `resilient-circuits run`.

 # Function Execution
 When running the sample rule and workflow, a dialog is presented to enter:

 * Devices IDs (comma separated)
 * Query Command (optional)
-* Configuration Commands (optional, but specify either one or both prompts)
+* Configuration Commands (optional, but specify either query command and/or configuration commands)
 * Use TextFSM Templates (associated with Query Commands)

 ![Rule Dialog](doc/readme_rule_dialog.png)